“I never realised that in order to become a jockey, first you had to be a horse”

 Arrigo Sacchi.

 It’s an incredible story, but not another one about bombastic leadership.
 On the contrary, this is a quiet tale about intelligent management and the importance of process in innovation.
+One that should probably have had a chapter in every business book since.

 Unusually, however, he wasn’t lured by the tribal attraction of his country’s marquee clubs.
 At first, he followed Hungarian side Honved and then Real Madrid, because for him it was about the beautiful game and those who tried to play it the best.

-Italian football, by contrast, was still characterised by ultra-defensive post-war football philosophises like ‘catenaccio’ which literally means ‘bolt the door’ in English.
-Which didn’t sit right with Sacchi.
-He believed that you could push this defensive inclination further up the pitch and in doing so, win the ball back in more dangerous areas.
-Which – providing you had the players to capitalise on that – would win you more football matches.
+But Sacchi had come to the conclusion that if you pushed this defensive inclination further up the pitch, then you would win the ball back in more dangerous areas.
+Which, providing you had the players to capitalise on that, would win you more football matches.

 But for all this success, Sacchi was still seen as a bit of an enigma by the Italian media.
 A quirky manager that could squeeze more out of a provincial team, but not someone you would put in charge of one of Italy’s big city clubs.

 So, when he arrived at The San Siro (A.C.
 Milan’s home ground) he was viewed in much the same light as the club’s flamboyant new owner, Silvio Berlusconi.
-Talented, but nowhere near experienced enough to turn around the Rossoneri.
+Interesting, but nowhere near experienced enough to turn around the Rossoneri.

-Despite being one of the country’s biggest clubs, AC Milan had only won one Scudetto (League Championship) in nearly twenty years, and had spent two seasons in the second division since the last one.
+Despite being one of the country’s biggest clubs, AC Milan had only won one Scudetto (league championship) in nearly twenty years, and had spent two seasons in the second division since the last one.

-They’d been on the brink of bankruptcy only a few years earlier and despite having a roster that included a few future Italian greats in Franco Baresi and Paulo Maldini they still weren’t pulling up any trees.
+They’d been on the brink of bankruptcy only a few years earlier and despite having a roster that included a few future Italian greats in Franco Baresi and Paulo Maldini, they still weren’t pulling up any trees.

 But Berlusconi had big plans and could see that there was more to Sacchi than met the media’s eye.
 His teams may have cut a swashbuckling demeanour on the field, but off it he encountered a hard-working, detail-conscious manager focused on developing systems that structured innovation.